pooyavahidi/examples/ai/gradient_descent.md

 BGD computes the gradient of the objective function using the *entire dataset* at each step.
 It updates the model's parameters based on the average gradient calculated from all data points.
 This method provides a more accurate estimate of the true gradient, which leads to a smoother convergence.
 However, it can be computationally expensive for large datasets since it requires processing all data points before updating the parameters.

 ### Stochastic Gradient Descent (SGD)
-Traditionally, SGD refers to the process where the batch size is set to 1.
-That means the model parameters are updated after computing the gradient of the loss with respect to each individual training example.
-This approach is highly stochastic, leading to very noisy updates, but it can help in escaping local minima and generally provides a strong regularization effect.
+Traditionally, SGD is indeed associated with a batch size of 1.
+In this case, the model updates its parameters after computing the gradient of the loss with respect to each individual training example.
+This is why it's called "stochastic" — the updates are based on a single sample, introducing randomness.

-### Mini-batch Gradient Descent
+**Highly Stochastic and Noisy Updates**:
+Updates in SGD are noisy because the gradient computed from a single sample is typically not a good estimate of the true gradient of the loss function (which is defined over the entire dataset).
+However, this noise can sometimes be beneficial:
+- It helps in **escaping local minima** and **saddle points** by introducing randomness.
+- It provides a form of **implicit regularization**, often leading to better generalization because it avoids overfitting to the training set.

+**mini-batch SGD (Modern Usage)**:
+While SGD with batch size 1 was traditional, in modern machine learning, **mini-batch SGD** (with batch sizes greater than 1 but smaller than the entire dataset) is more commonly used.
+Mini-batch SGD strikes a balance:
+- It reduces noise compared to true SGD while still being computationally efficient.
+- It leverages vectorized operations, which are more efficient on modern hardware like GPUs.

+**Parameter Update Rule**:
+For a parameter $\theta$, the update at iteration $t$ is given by:
+$$
+\theta_{t+1} = \theta_t - \eta \nabla_\theta J(\theta_t; x_i, y_i)
+$$
+where:
+- $\eta$ is the learning rate, controlling the step size.
+- $\nabla_\theta J$ is the gradient of the cost $J$ with respect to $\theta$.
+- $(x_i, y_i)$ is a randomly chosen data point (or mini-batch) at iteration $t$.

+**Escaping Local Minima**:
+The idea that SGD can escape local minima is well-supported, but it’s worth noting that in high-dimensional spaces, local minima are less of a concern than saddle points.
+SGD’s noisy updates make it particularly good at avoiding or escaping saddle points, which are more common in the optimization landscape of deep neural networks.

+**Strong Regularization Effect**:
+The regularization effect of SGD is an indirect benefit of the noise in the gradient estimation.
+This noise prevents the optimizer from converging too precisely to a solution that may overfit the training data.
+However, this "regularization" is not equivalent to explicit regularization methods like weight decay or dropout.

-This is a more commonly used variation of SGD in practice.
-Here, the batch size is greater than 1 but less than the total number of training examples.
-The use of mini-batches allows for a balance between computational efficiency (leveraging vectorized operations over batches) and the stochastic nature of SGD (providing a regularization effect and helping escape local minima).
-This approach is often referred to simply as SGD in the machine learning literature and practice, even though it technically involves mini-batches.
+> **mini-batch SGD** is often referred to simply as SGD in the machine learning literature and practice, even though it technically involves mini-batches.

 ## Resources:
 - [Good read on Gradient Decent by Google](https://developers.google.com/machine-learning/crash-course/reducing-loss/gradient-descent)